Iagonorg/Mainnet-Node-QNAP/README.md

 ![stop](./assets/13-stop.png)

+### Step 8 Application Removal
-### 8. You can also remove the application by selecting the "Remove" option.
+- You can also remove the application by selecting the "Remove" option.
 ![remove](./assets/14-remove.png)